 Direct line: 416.862.8171

-Jillian has committed more than fifteen years to improving and increasing Canadians’ access to safe and effective health care.
+Jillian has committed nearly twenty years to improving and increasing Canadians’ access to safe and effective health care.
 She has established herself as a trusted and respected advocate for patients and their families in litigation and related proceedings against physicians, nurses, hospitals, pharmacists, dentists and other health sector organizations, and has extensive experience in medical injuries arising from: